One of the delights of your day is opening your flower shop.

 Set up as many email addresses as you want with your new domain name.
 The only limit is your hosting space.

-But you could always set up your emails to not be stored on the server, which means it’ll be a long while before you run out of hosting space.
+But you could always set up your emails to not be stored on the server, which means it’ll be a long while before you run out of hosting space, if that ever happens at all.

 Your flower shop website comes with Google Analytics installed.
 You’re granted access to your analytics, should you want to take a closer look.

-You can opt for a beautiful weekly report that shows you which search phrases brought people to your website, where they’re from and which pages they visited.
+But every week you’ll receive a beautiful report that shows you which search phrases brought people to your website, where they’re from and which pages they visited.

 You’ll also see some social media metrics.